-Concentrations of cystatin C vary little with gender, age or race and are not affected by most drugs, infections or diet.
+Concentrations of cystatin C vary little with sex, age or race and are not affected by most drugs, infections or diet.
 However, they may be increased by steroid medication, smoking and inflammation.

 Rarely, cystatin C concentrations may be high because of increased production by cancer cells or an overactive thyroid gland, even if kidney function is normal.